ISSTAD: Incremental Self-Supervised Learning Based on Transformer for Anomaly Detection and Localization: Method

+In this paper, we propose a novel anomaly detection and localization model utilizing a Transformer-based backbone architecture, as illustrated in \Cref{fig:6}.
+The model consists of an encoder and a decoder, and is additionally equipped with a reconstruction head (RCH) for image reconstruction and a pixel classifier head (PCH) for pixel classification.
+The details of these components are as follows:

+\textbf{Encoder}: We employ a standard Vision Transformer (ViT) as the encoder.
+The encoder output includes a CLS token and a series of feature tokens.
+The CLS token aims to capture global image information, while the remaining feature tokens represent local and global information for different patches.

+\textbf{Decoder}: The decoder consists of several Transformer blocks, each containing multi-headed self-attention (MSA) and multilayer perceptron (MLP) layers.
+Layer normalization (LN) is applied before each layer, and residual connections are introduced after each layer, as illustrated in the upper right corner of \Cref{fig:6}.
+The Transformer block in the decoder shares the same architecture as in ViT, but serves a contrasting function, similar to deconvolution in CNNs.
+However, unlike deconvolution in CNNs, the Transformer block doesn't require architectural changes; it can serve different purposes by controlling information flow.
+The encoder output tokens, which undergo the decoder's positional embeddings and linear projection (like in ViT), serve as input to the decoder.
+We retain the CLS token from the encoder output but exclude it from both the reconstruction head and pixel classifier head.

+\textbf{Reconstruction Head}: The reconstruction head consists of a layer normalization layer and a linear projection layer.
+The input to the reconstruction head is the output tokens from the decoder's final block, excluding the CLS token.
+These tokens pass through the layer normalization layer and are ultimately transformed into a reconstructed image via the linear projection layer.

+\textbf{Pixel Classifier Head}: The pixel classifier head takes input from the feature tokens, excluding the CLS token, of all decoder blocks.
+Each block's output undergoes a linear projection and is reshaped into a pixel classification probability matrix, with each element representing the corresponding pixel's classification probability.
+This process generates a series of pixel classification matrices, which are then fused to form a single matrix.
+The rationale behind this approach is that the decoder, ending with the reconstruction head, processes high-level features from the encoder output to the reconstructed image.
+As a result, feature tokens from each block's output gradually transition from high-level semantic features to low-level texture features, while the global information within these tokens decreases.
+For anomaly detection, it is crucial to combine semantic and texture information, as well as domain and global information, to accurately identify anomalous image regions.

-In this paper, we propose a novel Transformer-based model for anomaly detection and localization.
-The model builds upon the Masked Autoencoders (MAE) model, incorporating two additional independent multilayer perceptron (MLP) layers at the end of the decoder for image reconstruction and pixel classification.
-The model training process, illustrated in \Cref{fig:1}, comprises two stages: (1) training the model using the random masking and reconstruction method, akin to MAE, and (2) learning to repair corrupted regions and segment normal and corrupted regions in the image through a pixel-level classifier.
+\textbf{Model Training Process}: As depicted in \Cref{fig:1}, the model training process consists of two stages: (1) training the model utilizing the random masking and reconstruction method, similar to MAE, and (2) learning to repair corrupted regions and segment normal and corrupted regions in the image via a pixel-level classifier.
+The detailed implementation process is described below.

-During the inference stage, we fuse pixel-level reconstruction error and pixel classification probability to evaluate the anomaly score for the entire image and individual pixels.
-The inference phase is depicted in \Cref{fig:3}.